-No. A qualifying officer's duties are ministerial in nature.
-Any question as to a candidate's eligibility becomes a judicial question if and when an appropriate challenge is made in the courts.
+No. A qualifying officer performs a ministerial function in reviewing qualifying papers.
+Any question as to a candidate's eligibility, or the truth or accuracy of the contents of the qualifying papers, becomes a judicial question if and when an appropriate challenge is made in court.

-(See Section 99.061(7)(c), F.S., and State ex rel Shevin v.
+(See Section 99.061(7)(c), Fla.
+Stat.; State ex rel.
+Shevin v.
 Stone, 279 So.2d 17 (Fla.
 1972))